-- Create a themed vacation video.
+Create a themed vacation video.
 It’s easy to match music and video styles to your summer adventures.
-For example, if you went to Japan, you can create a video with our Kawaii style to give flair to your adventures.
-If you spent time somewhere tropical, you could use a soothing, beachy song like “Beachcomber” by Abbas Premjee.
-Or celebrate your trip to France the way I did, with a French-themed song and style.
+If you spent time somewhere tropical, you could use a soothing, beachy song like “Beachcomber” by Abbas Premjee and a seashore-inspired color palette.
+Or celebrate your trip to France the way I did, with a French-themed song and our elegant Glamour style.

-- Make a photo-a-day video.
-At this point, summer’s done.
-But if you’re a non-stop shutterbug, like Tiffany Dahle of Peanut Blossom, or if you’re in the middle of a photo-a-day project, you can collect the photos you took each day and turn them into an easy-to-share video, like the one Tiffany created to share on her lifestyle blog, Peanut Blossom.
+Make a photo-a-day video.
+Even when summer’s done, you can keep the good times alive in your memory.
+If you’re a non-stop shutterbug, like Tiffany Dahle of Peanut Blossom, or if you’re in the middle of a photo-a-day project, you can collect the photos you took each day and turn them into an easy-to-share video, like the one Tiffany created for her lifestyle blog, Peanut Blossom.